 - A customer leaves the loyalty tier structure.

 - A customer's tier is downgraded.

 - A customer's tier is prolonged.

-If you choose a tier type earning rule, then select whether the earning rule is related to any tier or a specific tier.
+If you choose a tier-type earning rule, then select whether the earning rule is related to any tier or a specific tier.

-Define start and expiration dates of the earning rule.
-After fulfilling the rule conditions, points will be assigned only during this time period.
+Define the start and expiration dates of the earning rule.
+After fulfilling the rule conditions, points will be assigned only during this period.
 Defining the earning rule timeframe is optional.
 If you leave it unset, the earning rule will inherit the campaign timeframe (start and expiration date).
 All time-related limits are optional and described precisely in this guide.

 Timeframe options include: